ansible-collections/infra.ai/README.md

 ```
 The token can be obtained from the [Automation Hub Web UI](https://console.redhat.com/ansible/automation-hub/token).

-Once the above steps are done, you can run the following command to install the collection.
+Once the above steps are done, you need to install it with the Ansible Galaxy command-line tool:

 ```bash
 ansible-galaxy collection install infra.ai